-If the module descriptor is a POM file that has a parent POM declared, Gradle will recursively attempt to resolve each of the parent modules for the POM.
+If the module metadata is a POM file that has a parent POM declared, Gradle will recursively attempt to resolve each of the parent modules for the POM.

 Once each repository has been inspected for the module, Gradle will choose the 'best' one to use.
 This is done using the following criteria:

-For a dynamic version, a 'higher' static version is preferred over a 'lower' version.
+For a dynamic version, a 'higher' concrete version is preferred over a 'lower' version.

 Modules from earlier repositories are preferred over modules in later repositories.

-When the dependency is declared by a static version and a module descriptor file is found in a repository, there is no need to continue searching later repositories and the remainder of the process is short-circuited.
+When the dependency is declared by a concrete version and a module metadata file is found in a repository, there is no need to continue searching later repositories and the remainder of the process is short-circuited.

 All of the artifacts for the module are then requested from the same repository that was chosen in the process above.